amenadiel/google-maps-documentation/docs/PlaceOpeningHoursPeriod.md

 google.maps.places.PlaceOpeningHoursPeriod interface

-Defines structured information about the opening hours of a Place. **Note:** If a Place is **always open**, the close section will be missing from the response.
+Defines structured information about the opening hours of a Place. **Note:** If a place is **always open**, the close section will be missing from the response.
 Clients can rely on always-open being represented as an open period containing day with value 0 and time with value "0000", and no close.

 #### Library